bahrmichael/aws-scheduler/README.md

 input_topic = 'arn:aws:sns:us-east-1:256608350746:scheduler-input-prod'
 client.publish(TopicArn=input_topic, Message=json.dumps(event))
 ```

-All fields are mandatory.
-Please make sure that the `payload` can be utf-8 encoded.
-If you submit an event that does not follow the spec, it will be dropped.
-Future versions will improve on this.

 So far there is no batch publishing available for SNS.
 Make sure the event stays within the 256KB limit of SNS.
 We recommend that you only submit IDs and don't transfer any real data to the service.